ARMmbed/mbed-os-tools/README.md

 ## Test specification JSON format

-The Greentea test specification format allows the test automation to be build system agnostic.
-It provides important data like test names, paths to test binaries, and on which platform the binaries should run.
+The Greentea test specification format decouples the tool from your build system.
+It provides important data, such as test names, paths to test binaries and the platform on which the binaries should run.

-Greentea will automatically look for files called `test_spec.json` in your working directory.
+Greentea automatically looks for files called `test_spec.json` in your working directory.
 You can also use the `--test-spec` argument to direct Greentea to a specific test specification file.

-When the `-t` / `--target` argument is used with the `--test-spec` argument, it can be used to select which "build" should be used.
-In the example given below, you could provide the arguments `--test-spec test_spec.json -t K64F-ARM` to only run that build's tests.
+When you use the `-t` / `--target` argument with the `--test-spec` argument, you can select which "build" should be used.
+In the example below, you could provide the arguments `--test-spec test_spec.json -t K64F-ARM` to only run that build's tests.

 ### Example of test specification file

-In the below example there are two builds defined:
+In the below example, there are two defined builds:
-* Build `K64F-ARM` for NXP `K64F` platform compiled with `ARMCC` compiler and
+* Build `K64F-ARM` for NXP `K64F` platform compiled with `ARMCC` compiler.
-* build `K64F-GCC` for NXP `K64F` platform compiled with `GCC ARM` compiler.
+* Build `K64F-GCC` for NXP `K64F` platform compiled with `GCC ARM` compiler.

 ```json
 {